BASIC INSURANCE Q&A’S

 For instance, if your maximum out-of-pocket is $6,500 for a single person plan or $13,200 for a family plan, like in the Bronze Plan, you won’t have to pay for any more money on in-network services for the rest of the year, but you will still have your premiums deducted from your paycheck.

 You will start paying your premium (the amount of money taken out of your paycheck each week) the first pay period after you have reached your 30 days of working with Ōnin.
 At this point, you can begin using your insurance policy and you will receive an insurance card in the mail.
-If you do not sign up for the insurance plan of your choice or opt-out, you will be automatically enrolled in the Teammate/Medical MEC individual plan.
+If you do not sign up for the insurance plan of your choice or opt-out, you will be automatically enrolled in the Teammate only, Teammate Plan.

 There are three ways to change your coverage once you have signed up for insurance with Ōnin: